The Heart of the Matter: Plot summary

 He soon starts a passionate affair with her, all the time aware that he is committing the grave sin of adultery.
 A letter he writes to Helen ends up in Yusef's hands, and the Syrian uses it to blackmail Scobie into sending a package of diamonds for him via the departing Esperança, thus avoiding the authorities.

 After Louise unexpectedly returns, Scobie struggles to keep her ignorant of his love affair.
 But he is unable to renounce Helen, even in the confessional, where the priest instructs him to think it over and postpones absolution.
 Still, to placate his wife, Scobie attends Mass with her and receives communion in his state of mortal sin—a sacrilege according to Catholic doctrine.
 Soon after, Yusef's servant delivers a "gift" to Scobie, which he refuses.
 Scobie's servant, Ali, however, witnesses this and a romantic embrace between Scobie and Helen.
 Scobie visits Yusef to confront him about the gift, but also to relate his suspicion that Ali, whom he had trusted for all of their 15 years together, is disloyal.
 Yusef says he will take care of the matter, which within a few hours ends up with Ali being killed by local teenagers known as "wharf rats".
 The reader is led to believe that Yusef arranged the killing for which Scobie blames himself.

 Having gone this far down the path of ruin and seeing no way out, Scobie decides to free everyone from himself—including God—and plots his death by faking a heart ailment and getting a prescription for sleeping pills.
-Knowing full well that suicide is the ultimate damnation according to Church doctrine, he proceeds in the end to commit suicide with the pills.
-The act, however, yields ambiguous results.
+Knowing full well that suicide is the ultimate damnation according to Church doctrine, he kills himself with the pills.
+The act yields ambiguous results; Scobie tries to say an Act of Contrition, and tries to help a presence he feels is calling for aid, before he dies.
 Helen continues her dreary existence.
 And Louise, who knew about the affair all along, is made to realise by her suitor, Wilson, that Scobie's death was a suicide.
 She tells Wilson she will not marry him, but might in time.

 The concluding chapter consists of a short encounter between Louise and her confessional priest.
-Louise tries to rationalise Scobie's suicide in relation to his Catholicism, to which the priest advises that no one can know what's in a person's heart or about God's mercy.
+Louise tries to rationalize Scobie's suicide in relation to his Catholicism, to which the priest advises that no one can know what is in a person's heart or about God's mercy.